pantheon-se/pantheon-terminus-plugins-pack/README.md

 # Pantheon Site Portfolio Management Guide

-The following example demonstrates usage of the Mass Update and Mass Run plugins to easily apply upstream updates in bulk.
+The following example demonstrates usage of the Terminus plugins 'Mass Update' and 'Mass Run' to easily apply upstream updates in bulk.

 When the responsbility of deploying code changes across a large number of sites is a technically demanding task.
 Pantheon suggest you let the machines do those tasks for you!

+## Installation & Setup
 Our command-line tool called Terminus allows you to manage one or all sites in your organization with powerful commands.
 Terminus also supports third-party plugins that extend it's functionality by adding new commands.
-For instructions on how to install Terminus plugins, see Extend with Plugins (link here).
+For instructions on how to install additional Terminus plugins, see [Extend with Plugins](https://pantheon.io/docs/terminus/plugins).

-## Installation & Setup
 ### Step 1.
 Install Terminus
-Terminus must be installed (link here) prior to running the following plugins starter script.
+[Terminus](https://pantheon.io/docs/terminus) must be installed prior to running the plugins starter script.
 Follow those instructions before proceeding.

 ### Step 2.
 Add Plugins